-1 Disconnect the battery negative (earth) lead (refer to Chapter 5A, Section 1).

-2 If the idle speed control valve is mounted on the air cleaner, disconnect the multi-plug and the air bypass hose from the valve.

-3 Disconnect the flexible hose between the air cleaner lid and the air inlet duct or turbocharger air inlet.

-4 Disconnect the crankcase breather hose from the front of the air cleaner housing.

-5 Unclip and remove the air cleaner lid, then withdraw the element.

-6 Remove the two bolts securing the forward end of the air cleaner housing, free the rearward end of the housing from its location and carefully withdraw from the vehicle (see illustration).
+- 1 Disconnect the battery negative (earth) lead (refer to Chapter 5A, Section 1). - 2 If the idle speed control valve is mounted on the air cleaner, disconnect the multi-plug and the air bypass hose from the valve. - 3 Disconnect the flexible hose between the air cleaner lid and the air inlet duct or turbocharger air inlet. - 4 Disconnect the crankcase breather hose from the front of the air cleaner housing. - 5 Unclip and remove the air cleaner lid, then withdraw the element. - 6 Remove the two bolts securing the forward end of the air cleaner housing, free the rearward end of the housing from its location and carefully withdraw from the vehicle (see illustration). - 7 Refitting is a reversal of the removal procedure.